 Vulnerabilities in the existing code can conflict with new features, making it difficult to integrate them into the system.
 This not only delays the development process but also leaves the software open to attacker exploitation.
 Moreover, fixing vulnerabilities after deployment requires resources developers could have used to develop new features or improve the product.

 This is where tools like Kiuwan can help.
 Kiuwan offers comprehensive code security testing and analysis to help developers detect and fix vulnerabilities at every stage of the software development process.
-With advanced scanning capabilities and a deep understanding of software development, Kiuwan can help you ensure your code is secure before it goes into production.
+With advanced scanning capabilities and a deep understanding of software development, Kiuwan can help ensure your code is secure before it goes into production.